 AED 300-600 for an apartment, AED 500-1,200 for a villa.
 Covers DB board check, circuit testing, earthing verification and a written report.
 Most property insurance companies recommend this every 5-10 years for older properties.

-Major electrical faults — failing DB board, wiring defects, earthing failures — are the landlord's responsibility.
+Major electrical faults — failing DB board, wiring defects, earthing failures — are the landlord responsibility.
 Minor items like replacing a blown socket or a failed light fitting can be tenant responsibility depending on the tenancy agreement.
 Always notify the landlord in writing before paying for electrical repairs yourself.